TimothyOlanrewaju/FMCK-Canteen-App-Documentation-Site/docs/developers/Overview.md

 - Django
 - SQLite

+## Prerequisites

+Before you proceed with installing and running the Django-based application, ensure that your system meets the following requirements.

+**System Requirements**

+To run this application, your system should have the following specifications:

+- **Operating System**:

+  - Windows 10 or later
+  - macOS 11.0 or later
+  - Linux (Ubuntu 20.04 LTS or equivalent)

+- **Hardware**:

+  - Processor: Intel Core i3 or equivalent
+  - RAM: 4GB minimum (8GB recommended)
+  - Disk Space: At least 2GB of free storage

+- **Network**:
+  - Active internet connection (for initial setup and dependencies)

+**Software Requirements**

+Visit [Installation](../developers/Installation.md) page for further instructions on how to set up the application locally on your machine.

+By ensuring the prerequisites are met, you can avoid potential setup issues and proceed smoothly with the installation and usage of the application.

 ## System Architecture

 The FMCK Canteen app was built using a Web and Application-Specific architecture, focusing on design patterns and organizational structures during development.